 The project is unique in that the newly designed terminal was built on the existing airline terminal site.
 This required two phases of construction in order to keep the airport and terminal fully operational throughout construction.
 The first phase included demolition of a portion of the existing terminal, an expanded secure passenger waiting area with vending and bathrooms, baggage processing, car rental facilities, TSA passenger screening, an airline ticket office counter and back office, a secure passenger hold room, utility upgrades and a jet bridge to allow passengers to board aircraft protected from weather elements.

 Phase II included demolition of the remaining old terminal building, which neighbored the new terminal.
-Once the old terminal was removed, the team constructed additions to the new terminal – including expanded areas for customs and border protection passenger screening and processing facility, airport administrative offices, a sizable public conference room/boardroom, a TSA office and an office for staff from the National Weather Service.
+Once the old terminal was removed, the team constructed additions to the new terminal – including expanded areas for customs and border protection passenger screening and processing, airport administrative offices, a sizable public conference room/boardroom, a TSA office and an office for staff from the National Weather Service.

 Falls International Airport Terminal